Random vector functional link network: recent developments, applications, and future directions: Developments and applications of RVFL model

 \subsection{RVFL with different weight initialization techniques}

-The RVFL model has a random initialization process from the input layer to the hidden layer, in which original feature space is transformed into unexpected feature space, and hence, RVFL has breakneck training speed less tunable parameters and is also capable to model complex (or linear/non-linear) data and has universal approximation property.
-But on the other hand, the randomization mechanism makes RVFL an unstable model.
+The RVFL model has a random initialization process from the input layer to the hidden layer, wherein original feature space is transformed into randomized feature space, and hence, RVFL has breakneck training speed and less tunable parameters.
+It is also capable to model complex (linear/non-linear) data and has universal approximation property \cite{igelnik1995stochastic}.
+On the other hand, the randomization mechanism makes RVFL an unstable model.
 The quality of random weights and hidden biases significantly affect the RVFL model's performance.
 Traditionally, the random weights and hidden biases are randomly generated with some probability distribution from a fixed domain, i.e. [-1, 1] and [0, 1], respectively.
-Studies \cite{zhang2016comprehensive} reveal that the range above is not the optimal domain to choose the random parameters.
-Zhang et al. \cite{zhang2019unsupervised} proposed a sparse pre-trained random vector functional link (SP-RVFL) network in which sparse autoencoder with $L _1$ norm is employed to generate random weights and hidden biases from input layer to hidden layer.
+Study \cite{zhang2016comprehensive} reveal that the aforementioned range is not the optimal domain to choose the random parameters.
+Zhang et al. \cite{zhang2019unsupervised} proposed a sparse pre-trained random vector functional link (SP-RVFL) network in which sparse autoencoder with $L_1$ norm is employed to generate weights and hidden biases from input layer to hidden layer.
 Sparse auto-encoder learned superior network parameters than the randomization process.
 The experimental evaluation on different datasets demonstrate that SP-RVFL outperforms standard RVFL.
 SP-RVFL model generates sparse weights between input layer to hidden layer that is better as compared to randomly generated weights.